 Trying to find a building just before an exam, a teaching session, a club meeting or an appointment can be quite stressful.
 More importantly, it may lead to you missing important information (e.g. about the course or future meetings).
 To avoid missing out, try to familiarise yourself as soon as possible with the buildings that are most relevant for your studies.
 These are the University's central services buildings, the building of your academic department and the buildings where your teaching is going to take place.

 The map below highlights in yellow the buildings hosting the University's central services:

-- Support services: The Additional Support and Disability Advice Centre (ASDAC), the Student Wellbeing Service and the Student Finance Centre are all located in the Nuffield Centre (number 19 in the map).
+- Support services: The Additional Support and Disability Advice Centre (ASDAC), the Student Wellbeing Service are located in The Bateson Centre and the Student Finance Centre is located in University House.